Find Out What This Coin is

 Users searching 'find out what this coin is' or 'what coin do I have' want a coin name, origin, date clue, and value context -- AI coin identification, available free in Lens App on iPhone and Android.
 One of the most common ways to identify an unknown coin from a photo is using an AI coin identifier app.
 A dedicated coin identifier is useful when the writing is foreign, the design is unfamiliar, or the coin came from a drawer, estate box, or travel collection.

 Coin identification apps compare visible details against reference patterns.
 A clear image can show portraits, coats of arms, mint marks, edge lettering, and denomination symbols.
-Many users use coin identifier apps when they do not know the correct words to search manually.
+Coin identifier apps are useful when a coin’s country, era, mint mark, or denomination is hard to describe in a normal search.
 For official U.S. design references, the U.S. Mint circulating coin reference is a useful authority source.

 Unlike CoinSnap, a find out what this coin is tool can sit inside a broader visual search app, but the tool does not replace professional coin grading.

-When to use find out what this coin is (and when not to)
+When to identify a coin (and when not to)

 Use it when